karthikselva/dual_gpu_power_limiter/README.md

 3.  **Consumer A (Arduino):** Displays a high-density landscape dashboard.
 Features a **Touch Toggle** to switch between "All Metrics" and a "Big Font Focus Mode".
 4.  **Consumer B (Python GUI):** A dark-themed desktop monitor that mirrors the Arduino and provides buttons to dynamically adjust RTX 5080 and RTX 3090 power limits via batch scripts.

-## ⚠️ Safety & Power Management (Dual GPU Context)

-Running a dual GPU setup with a **RTX 3090** and **RTX 5080** on a standard **1000W PSU** presents significant electrical challenges, particularly during long-running Machine Learning tasks (LoRA training, LLM inference).

-### The Challenge
-1.  **Transient Power Spikes:** High-end GPUs are notorious for "micro-spikes" (millisecond-duration transients) that can exceed their rated TDP significantly.
-Combined, these spikes can overwhelm a 1000W PSU's OCP (Over-Current Protection), leading to sudden system shutdowns or hardware stress.
-2.  **Infrastructure Limits (India):** In many Indian residential settings, standard power sockets are rated for **6A**.
-At 230V, while the theoretical limit is ~1380W, sustained high-wattage draw (especially on shared circuits with aging wiring) risks overheating sockets or tripping breakers.
-3.  **Economic Constraints:** Upgrading to high-tier 1200W-1600W PSUs involves exponentially rising costs.
-Additionally, many of these PSUs require 16A industrial-style sockets, which necessitates expensive electrical modifications to the room.

-### The Solution
-This project provides a software-controlled safety layer:
-*   **Active Monitoring:** Real-time visibility into "Actual vs Limit" wattage on both the Arduino and the PC GUI allows you to see exactly how much headroom remains.
-*   **Dynamic Capping:** One-click toggles to drop power limits (e.g., capping the GPUs during 10+ hour training sessions).
-This ensures total system draw stays within a "Safe Zone" (~600-700W), providing ample headroom for transient spikes and protecting both the PSU and the local electrical infrastructure.

 ## 📊 Data Flow & Protocol